tomascat/gunnerkrigg/README.md

 - At the moment we are not tagging the cover pages however this might change
 - Treatises are obviously full of tag-material!
 Have a go and we'll all contribute further tags as necessary

+###How to use the tagging helper
+- The tagging helper will work out of the box- just open "taghelper.htm".
+- Ideally, install Python 2.x.x (current production version 2.7.5) (available at http://www.python.org/getit/); then whenever you want to update it with your latest index.txt, just run "taghelper.py".

 ###Starting with GitHub
 - First you need one of us (probably me) to give you access to the repo.
 Please send me a PM on the <a href="http://gunnerkrigg.proboards.com/">forums</a> or reply to the <a href="http://gunnerkrigg.proboards.com/thread/1883/searchable-database-comics?page=1">forum post</a> if you want access.
 - You can either edit the files directly on the website and commit changes that way or: